 Long-term trend (1967-2015)

-Historically, periods of relatively low index values, representing weak year-classes with low recruitment success, are followed by a very high index value, representing a very strong year class with high recruitment success.
-These strong year-classes are important to sustain the population following less productive years.
+Historically, periods of low abundance index values—which represent weak year classes with low recruitment success—are followed by a high index value—which represents a strong year class with high recruitment success.
+These strong year classes sustain the striped bass population following less productive years.

-In Maryland, juvenile abundance peaked in 1996 with an index value of 17.61 and reached its lowest point in 2012 with an index value of 0.49.
+In Maryland, juvenile striped bass abundance peaked in 1996 with an index value of 17.61 and reached its lowest point in 2012 with an index value of 0.49.
 In Virginia, juvenile striped bass abundance reached its lowest point in 1972 with an index value of 1.28 and peaked in 2011 with an index value of 27.09.
 Recruitment in Virginia has been average or above average in 12 of the past 13 years, indicating production has been relatively consistent in Virginia nurseries.
 The peaks and valleys seen in both states illustrate the varying success in striped bass recruitment in the Chesapeake Bay over time.

 Short-term trend (2005-2015)